sakurachan-info/posts/content/2019/form-decoding.md

 1. A form to register a new goat
 2. A page for viewing all registered goats

 Take a look at the [finished application](https://arowm.github.io/elm-form-decoder/).
 Play around a bit to get an idea of how it handles error messages.
 Errors appear next to inputs, and the "required" error doesn't appear until the form is submitted.
+Neither of these constraints are inherent to form decoding, but are design decisions made during development of the application.
+You could just as easily have all the errors appear at the top of the form when the user clicks submit, or something else entirely.

 ![demo screenshot](/posts/img/form-decoder-screenshot.png)